 What is an Air Source Heat Pump?

-Although the heat pump does physically replace a boiler as the heat source, its operational characteristics are very different and must be accommodated and understood.
-Keys points include:
+Although an air source heat pump does physically replace a boiler as the heat source, its operational characteristics are very different and must be accommodated and understood.

 - An air source heat pump does not create heat — it simply moves it from one place to another through the vapour compression cycle (or refrigeration process) to make it more useable.
 Heat from the air gets absorbed into a fluid, which is then compressed, raising its temperature.
 The higher temperature is then transferred into the heating system.

 - The air source heat pump gets its energy from the surrounding air, so as the ambient temperature drops, so does the efficiency.
 The bigger the difference between the outside air and the target temperature (either the indoor room temperature or domestic hot water), the lower the efficiency.
 It is therefore key to have a good understanding of the heat load of the property and the performance characteristics of the heat pump.